 Terra nodded and squeezed a gulp of water from her canteen.
 Thanks to the ancient builders’ ingenuity, the little band of explorers had found a few channels of running water in the vast complex, probably fed from local reservoirs.
 It really was a marvel of engineering.
 One more story to add to Hyren’s repertoire.
 Although he didn’t know if he’d ever again meet anyone willing to listen to his stories.

 “Gotcha!”
 Blynn said, using a piece of wood to scoop the fire mote into the lantern and slamming the window shut.
 The little elemental buzzed around its metal container for a moment, but finally settled down to sulk and brood over the wood chip Blynn had left for it.
 “Okay,” the Zafara said, “let’s head out.”

 “We’re very close,” Hyren said as he ushered the girls down the next passage.
-Terra still wasn’t looking too good, and Hyren decided he should carry her.
+Terra looked wobbly, as if she might collapse, and Hyren decided he should carry her.

-Before that could happen, however, Blynn turned the corner ahead of him and stopped.
+Just then, Blynn turned the corner ahead of them and stopped.
 “Light!” she shouted, jumping up and down.
 “I see light!”

 Terra perked up, and Hyren followed her to see something he felt like he’d nearly forgotten existed—cold blue daylight dimly reflected on floor tiles.

 “Be careful!”
 Hyren called after her, jogging to catch up.
 “I don’t know what’s around that corner!”
 It had occurred to him from seeing the cobwebs yesterday that as they got closer to the surface, they might come across things that made these ruins their home—things he didn’t want to run into.

 His long legs quickly carried him to Terra’s and Blynn’s position.
 They rounded the corner, and then another, and then—

 “Whoa…” Terra said, craning her neck at the sight in front of them.